Lots of Wood. Ruff, Ruff Wood

 Sometimes these little museums with nothing new (to me) in them are just what I need after a summer of very few museums due to our having a baby and organizing a fundraiser.
 It’s like dipping your big toe in the pool before jumping all the way back in – which I’m eager to do, trust me.

 So yes, in a way, I love museums like this.
 Museums that have no right to call themselves museums, but they do so therefore according to CTMQ Bylaw 17.11, it is a museum.
-This dump is part of the annual Guilford Agricultural Fair.
+This place is part of the annual Guilford Agricultural Fair.
 Ah yes, late summer in Connecticut… Fair time!
-Not being from these parts, and never really liking fried food or beasts of burden, I’ve never understood the allure of the Town Fair.
-In fact, I kind of hate them.
+Not being originally from these parts, and never really liking fried food or beasts of burden, I’ve never understood the allure of the Town Fair.
+I just don’t get them at all.

 Sure, with the boys now I guess they could be more fun and in reality, we didn’t hate our time at Guilford. $25 bucks for all of us to get in (parking and admission and lying about Damian’s age), only a 10 minute walk to the fairgrounds and not too crowded at all.
 Damian was “okay” which is pretty good I guess so we enjoyed our family day at the fair.